chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 2 Better TypeScript.md

 subtitle: >
     A deep dive on more idiomatic TypeScript implementations of ML-style data constructors.
 summary: >
-    Building more idiomatic and better-performing versions of ML-style data constructos in TypeScript.
+    Building more idiomatic and better-performing versions of ML-style data constructors in TypeScript.
 qualifiers:
     audience: >
         Software developers who already know TypeScript, and want to dig a little deeper.
 And *preferably* developers who have read the [the previous post](/journal/data-constructors-part-1-understanding-by-implementing/)!